popoveugene/qubership-envgene/docs/calculator-cli.md

 <key>: <value>
 ```

-#### e2e-parameters.yaml
+#### e2e Parameters

-This file's parameters create a **distinct** parameter context used for managing environment lifecycle systems, like deployment orchestrators or CI procedures.
+These parameters create a **distinct** parameter context used for managing environment lifecycle systems, such as deployment orchestrators or CI procedures.

 This context is formed by parameters defined in the ``e2eParameters`` sections of the ``Cloud`` and ``Namespace`` environment instance objects.
 If parameters are defined on both objects, the parameters defined on the ``Namespace`` take precedence.

-Follows this structure:
+These parameters are described in two files:

+1. **e2e-parameters.yaml**: This file contains non-sensitive e2e parameters.

+2. **e2e-credentials.yaml**: This file contains sensitive e2e parameters.
+If a parameter is described in the Environment Template via an EnvGene credential macro, that parameter will be placed in this file.

+Both files have the following structure:

 ```yaml
 <key>: <value>
 ```

+The value can be complex, such as a map or a list, whose elements can also be complex.

 #### mapping.yml